timhowes/spotify-app/README.md

-This repo contains a working version of the spotify x86-64 linux client packaged as an xdg-app.
+This repo contains a working version of the spotify x86-64 linux client packaged as an flatpak.

 There is a pre-build version available, which you can install with:
 ```